 As you can see, if you have been seriously injured in a car crash, slip, fall, or any other type of accident, there are many different factors that go into calculating what constitutes “just compensation” for your injury-related losses.
 In order to help yourself avoid settling for too little, here are some tips you can follow:

 If you have not done so already, you should see a doctor promptly.
 Go to the emergency room if you have to.
 Not only will obtaining a diagnosis and treatment plan be important for your health, but it will also be essential for calculating the financial and non-financial impacts of your injuries.

 In Alaska, you typically have two years to file a personal injury claim.
 However, waiting any longer than necessary is a mistake.
 Since accident victims can recover their current and future losses, there is no reason to wait to pursue your financial recovery.

 3. Keep Track of the Effects of Your Injuries

 In order to recover your financial and non-financial losses, you need to have evidence to prove them.
 While obtaining evidence of current medical bills can be fairly straightforward (involving obtaining copies of your medical records from your healthcare providers), proving other types of losses may require more work to be done.
 To assist your accident attorney in Anchorage, AK in this process, you can get in the habit of keeping copies of all bills and receipts relating to your injuries, and you can keep a daily journal of your pain levels and the various ways your injuries impact your life.

 4. Get Help from an Experienced Attorney

-Schedule a Free Initial Consultation with Alaska Personal Injury Lawyer Eric Derleth
+Schedule a Free Initial Consultation with Alaska Personal Injury Attorney Eric Derleth

-If you have been injured in an accident and would like to find out how much you may be entitled to recover, I encourage you to contact my office to arrange a free initial consultation.
+If you have been injured in an accident and would like to find out how much you may be entitled to recover, I encourage you to contact our Alaska personal injury attorney to arrange a free initial consultation.
 Call 907-262-9164 to request an appointment.